jlegrone/git-config/README.md

 Rebase the current branch onto `origin/develop`.

+Rebases onto `origin/master` if no `develop` branch is present.

 > Caution: This command rewrites history.

-> Requires a `develop` branch.

 <hr>